cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/SearchApi.md

 )

-request_initiator_type = "UIUser" # str | Specifies the type of request from UI, which is used for services like magneto to determine the priority of requests. (optional) search_string = "searchString_example" # str | Specifies the search string to filter the objects.
+search_string = "searchString_example" # str | Specifies the search string to filter the objects.
 This search string will be applicable for objectnames.
 User can specify a wildcard character '*' as a suffix to a string where all object names are matched with the prefix string.
 For example, if vm1 and vm2 are the names of objects, user can specify vm* to list the objects.
 If not specified, then all the objects will be returned which will match other filtering criteria. (optional) environments = [
         "kVMware",